FreeFeed/pepyatka-server/app/support/search/query-syntax.md

 Example: `in-comments: mouse` — the "mouse" will be searched only in comment bodies.

-The global search scope operators swithces search scope from itself to the end of the query or to the other global scope operator.
+The global search scope operators switches search scope from itself to the end of the query or to the other global scope operator.

 ### Local search scope